-Top Mental Toughness books from 2016.
+My Top 5 Mental Toughness Books

 The Power of Broke: How Empty Pockets, a Tight Budget, and a Hunger for Success Can Become Your Greatest Competitive Advantage I never watched Shark Tank, but I do know FUBU-For Us By Us.
 I’ve also been broke.
 This book by Daymond John is a fast read, but more importantly is chocked full of stories and insight from the best entrepreneurs on how:

 Leaders Eat Last: Why Some Teams Pull Together and Others Dont This is the 2nd Simon Sinek book I’ve read and this book is better than Start with Why.
 I always thought that the main chemicals in our brains for success were just endorphin & dopamine, right?!
 The feeling from a job well done and the feeling of exercise.

 Coaches & Parents- You need to read this book!
-I actually preferred the audio book on this one and I think you’ll hear why.
+I actually preferred the audiobook on this one and I think you’ll hear why.

 Extreme Ownership: How U.S. Navy SEALs Lead and Win Jocko Willink has a podcast that is just straight up nasty.
 There are so many HUGE learning lessons from the podcast as well as the book.
-Since not many can actual relate to Navy Seal’s, this book breaks it down so that no matter your profession, cause, or passion, you’ll benefit from reading it.
-It boils down to one thing- there are no bad teams, only bad leaders.
-Discipline = Freedom.
+Since not many can actually relate to Navy Seals and their extreme disciplined level of life, this book breaks it down so that no matter your profession, cause, or passion, you’ll benefit from reading it.
+These are one of the mental toughness books that you apply immediately.

 Dr. Rob Bell is a Sport Psychology Coach.
-His company DRB & associates is based in Indianapolis.
-Some clients have included: University of Notre Dame, Marriott, and Walgreens.
+DRB & associates coach executives and professional athletes.
+Some clients have included three different winners on the PGA Tour, Indy Eleven, University of Notre Dame, Marriott, and Walgreens.